barn2plugins/easy-post-types-fields/readme.txt

 == Changelog ==

 = 1.1.10 =
-Release date 22 July 2024
+Release date 30 July 2024

 * Fix: `sort_by` parameter doesn't work when using Posts Table Pro
+* Fix: Don't create a redundant post type in the wizard when steps are visited again
 * Dev: Tested up to WordPress 6.6

 See changelog.txt for more details.